Three-point intrinsic alignments of galaxies and haloes in the FLAMINGO simulations: Methods

 where $i$ runs over the different natural components and we defined 3AM$^j$ = $\{\langle NNM \rangle, \langle NMM \rangle, \langle NMM^* \rangle, ...\}$, where the index $j$ selects the relevant aperture statistic.
 The specific kernels $A^j_i$ can be found in the cited papers.

-For three-point statistics, the aperture masses have the additional benefit of selecting only the connected part of the 3PCF \citep{Schneider2005G3L}, a consequence of their compensated nature.
+For three-point statistics, the aperture mass statistics have the additional benefit of selecting only the connected part of the 3PCF \citep{Schneider2005G3L}, a consequence of their compensated nature.
 Although we have already accounted for the disconnected contributions arising from the non zero average of the galaxy positions field at the level of the correlation functions themselves by subtracting the random contribution, computing the aperture mass of the disconnected part provides a useful consistency check, as it should vanish by construction.

-Furthermore, we note that for the conversion from the 3PCF to the aperture mass to be exact, the integral in \autoref{eq:conversion} must be evaluated over the full range of projected separations, from zero to infinity.
+Furthermore, we note that for the conversion from the 3PCF to the aperture mass to be exact, the integral in Eq. \ref{eq:conversion} must be evaluated over the full range of projected separations, from zero to infinity.
 In practice, however, this is impossible because the 3PCF can only be measured over a finite interval of scales.
-As a consequence, the E– and B–mode separation provided by the aperture-mass statistics is only approximate: truncating the integration range leads to leakage between the modes \citep{kilbinger2006, shi2014}.
-In particular, power from $M_{\rm ap}$ is partially transferred to $M_\times$ due to the finite limits of the integral.\footnote{At the two-point level, this could be remedied by switching to COSEBIs \citep{schneider2010}.
-In this case the filter function is only defined on a finite interval, leading to a clean separation of modes.
-However, at the three-point level, no such statistic is available.} Hence, the minimum (maximum) scale probed by the 3PCF should be sufficiently smaller (larger) than the aperture radius $R$.
-Alternatively, the aperture statistics could be modelled in the same way as the measurements themselves, by directly predicting the 3PCF and converting it using \autoref{eq:conversion}.
+As a consequence, the E– and B–mode separation provided by the aperture mass statistics is only approximate: truncating the integration range leads to leakage between the modes \citep{kilbinger2006, shi2014}.
+In particular, power from $M_{\rm ap}$ is partially transferred to $M_\times$ due to the finite limits of the integral.
+Hence, the minimum (maximum) scale probed by the 3PCF should be sufficiently smaller (larger) than the aperture radius $R$.
+Alternatively, the aperture statistics could be modelled in the same way as the measurements themselves, by directly predicting the 3PCF and converting it using Eq. \ref{eq:conversion}.
 For instance, \citet{sugiyama2024} demonstrate that sufficiently fast predictions of third-order lensing statistics can be achieved with this approach.
 In this framework, the aperture cut-off scales are incorporated automatically, as well as any discrete binning effects that can become important.
 We do not explore this method further in this work.